Care of lacerations

 Scars tend to be red and prominent for about 8 weeks.
 As collagen remodeling occurs, the scar becomes thinner and loses its erythema.
 In some patients, however, the scar hypertrophies, becoming unsightly and raised.
 Keloids Keloids Keloids are smooth overgrowths of fibroblastic tissue that arise in an area of injury (eg, lacerations, surgical scars, truncal acne) or, occasionally, spontaneously.
-Keloids are more frequent... read more are exuberant scars that extend beyond the limits of the original wound and are more likely in patients of color.
+Keloids are more frequent... read more are exuberant scars that extend beyond the limits of the original wound and are more likely in patients with darker skin.

 Lower extremities are usually at greatest risk of infection and poor healing due to impaired circulation.
 The scalp and face are at lowest risk.
 Certain drugs and disorders can also interfere with wound healing.